edugonzaloalmorox/mdneuzerling.com/content/post/2020-07-05-deploying-r-models-with-mlflow-and-docker/index.md

 </div>

-A `crate` function call consists of a main function, which has to be a "freshly" defined within the call, along with a list of objects that accompany the function.
+A `crate` function call consists of a main function, which has to be "freshly" defined within the call, along with a list of objects that accompany the function.
 I can serialise this `packaged_starwars_height_lm` crate and move it to another R process, and the linear model I trained will move along with it.
 Serialising in MLflow is done with the S3 generic [`mlflow::mlflow_save_model`](https://rdrr.io/pkg/mlflow/man/mlflow_save_model.html).

 A couple of things to note here: I have to be very explicit about how I use functions in `crate`.
 Just typing `predict` wouldn't do here: I have to use the specific `predict.lm` method for linear models.
 I also have to declare that it's from the `stats` package.
 According to the help file, the accompanying objects will be automatically named after themselves if no name is provided, but I haven't found this to be true.